veyselsari/veyselsari/README.md

 - Hi, I’m @veyselsari
 - I’m a MD student in Turkey.
-- I'm interested in cybersec and spending my free time to this.
+- I'm interested in cybersec and C/C++
+- I'm new around here